 Suitability of alfalfa for winter groundwater recharge

 California’s groundwater has been stressed, most recently by hard-hitting drought.
 One proposed solution for recharging aquifer is agricultural groundwater banking.
 Using this approach, farmland is flooded during the rainy winter season to recharge the underlying groundwater.
 Optimizing agricultural groundwater banking for specific crops can be challenging.
-The main goal of this project is to better understand how alfalfa, which is grown year round, responds to winter flooding.
+The main goal of this project was to better understand how alfalfa, which is grown year round, responds to winter flooding.

 Helen E. Dahlke